touche-webis-de/touche-code/clef25/retrieval-augmented-debating/debating-systems/basic-elastic-py/README.md

 tira-cli code-submission --path . --task retrieval-augmented-debating-2025 --command '/genirsim/run.sh --configuration-file=$inputDataset/*.json --parameter-file=$inputDataset/*.tsv --output-file=$outputDir/simulations.jsonl' --allow-network --dry-run
 ```

+For submission via continuous integration, see the [workflow file for this image](../../../../.github/workflows/rad25-basic-elastic-py-tira-upload.yml) and adapt it to your case.

 ## Development
 The image is built automatically on [Github](https://github.com/touche-webis-de/touche-code/pkgs/container/touche25-retrieval-augmented-debating-basic-elastic-py) when a tag matching `rad25-basic-elastic-py-v*` is pushed.
 ```